Ruiz1026/GAM/README.md

-# 🔍 Adaptation follow human attention: Gaze-assisted medical segment anything model
+# 🔍 main_GAM: Adaptation follow human attention: Gaze-assisted medical segment anything model

-A PyTorch implementation of **main_GAM**, we present the Gaze-assisted medical segment Anything Model (GAM), which pioneers a human-guided and highly efficient SAM adaptation framework and integrates the adaptation process into clinical workflows for the first time.This repository includes training and testing scripts for reproducible experiments.
+A PyTorch implementation of **main_GAM**, a novel Gaze-assisted medical segment anything model (GAM) designed to improve deep neural network performance by adaptively enhancing important spatial and channel features.
+This repository includes training and testing scripts for reproducible experiments.

 ---

 ## 📌 Highlights

-- 🧠 **GAM Module**: Introduces a lightweight yet effective attention mechanism that separately models spatial and channel-wise features, then fuses them via a dual-branch architecture.
+- 🧠 **GAM Module**: For the first time, we propose a Gaze-Assisted adaptation for the segment anything Model (GAM).
+This novel framework adapts SAM to the medical domain and seamlessly integrates adaptation into clinical workflows which improves the SAM’s performance in medical image tasks.
+This enables SAM to be effectively applied to medical images and fosters the emergence of foundation
-- ⚙️ **Plug-and-Play**: Can be seamlessly integrated into existing CNN backbones like ResNet.
+- ⚙️ **Gaze Alignment(GA)**: For effective feature-level adaptation, we propose gazealignment learning (GA), which efficiently filters out irrelevant features from images and enables precise adaptation to follow human attention.
-- 🚀 **Performance Boost**: Demonstrated improved classification accuracy across multiple datasets with minimal computational overhead.
+- 🚀 **Gaze Balance (GB)**: For effective adaptation in output-level, we propose a gaze-balance (GB) learning for addressing oversegmentation and under-segmentation.
+Guided by human gaze attention, GB constrains the model to minimize error regions in the output.

 ---